 Compatibility varies more when it comes to multi-system diagnosis and special functions.
 With the Foxwell NT624E, you’ll get an all-system diagnosis for 58 manufacturers, with special functions for 42.
 The compatibility of the Foxwell NT624 Elite is similar, with an all-system diagnosis for vehicles from 56 brands.

 For older vehicles, the Foxwell NT614 Elite is the best choice.
 It supports some vehicles that use the OBD1 protocol, in addition to OBD2 vehicles made 1996 and later.
 That said, it may not be compatible with the newest model years.
 It supports some cars, trucks, and SUVs made in 2018 or later, but it’s more spotty when it comes to specific makes and models in this time period.

 Updates are free for life on the Foxwell NT624E or NT624 Elite and are easy to install through the company’s website.
 Keep in mind the software only works with Windows PCs, not iOS/Mac devices.Check Price at Amazon

 The update process is the same for the Foxwell NT614 Elite, including the free updates for life.
 However, users reported more difficulty with downloading the update files.
 These updates are also not as useful when it comes to adding support for newer vehicles.

 Who Is Each Model Best For?

-The Foxwell NT614 Elite is a great choice for beginning and intermediate home mechanics.
-It’s one of the most comprehensive scan tools in the under-$200 price point, and has features like oil light reset that let you make home repairs and save money at the mechanic.
+The Foxwell NT614 Elite is an excellent choice for beginning and intermediate home mechanics.
+It’s one of the most comprehensive scan tools in the under-$200 price point and has features, such as oil light reset, that let you make home repairs and save money at the mechanic.